infracost/infracost-azure-devops/README.md

       # the same ssh-agent socket value across all steps.
       - name: SSH_AUTH_SOCK
         value: /tmp/ssh_agent.sock
-      # This instructs the CLI to send cost estimates to Infracost Cloud.
-Our SaaS product
-      #   complements the open source CLI by giving teams advanced visibility and controls.
-      #   The cost estimates are transmitted in JSON format and do not contain any cloud
-      #   credentials or secrets (see https://infracost.io/docs/faq/ for more information).
-      - name: INFRACOST_ENABLE_CLOUD
-        value: true
       # If you're using Terraform Cloud/Enterprise and have variables stored on there
       # you can specify the following to automatically retrieve the variables:
       # env: